waterbug/pangalactic.node/pangalactic/node/docs/reference.md

 *[important note about importing data](#an-important-note-about-importing-data-from-exported-data-files)*.

-The format of the exported file self-describing and it therefore has some degree of schema-independence.  **Pangalaxian** releases will sometimes involve internal database schema changes, and since the exported file is schema-independent, the
+The format of the exported file self-describing and it therefore has some degree of schema-independence.  **PGEF** releases will sometimes involve internal database schema (ontology) changes, and since the exported file is schema-independent, the
 [Import Project from a File](#import-project-from-a-file...) function can migrate the imported data to the new schema -- however, see the